Funding & Policies

 The Creative Writing Program is committed to providing three years of support to MFA students, contingent upon available funding.
 A "year of support" is defined as any year in which an MFA student receives a fellowship or two single-semester appointments of 50% each from any department or program.
 Funding sources include fellowships, grants, teaching assistantships, research assistantships, and other forms of campus employment.

 All admitted MFAs receive full funding, in the form of teaching assistantships or fellowships.
 MFAs will also receive extensive training in teaching and pedagogy for the full three years.
-Teaching assistantships carry a full tuition waiver (up to 14 credits per semester), health benefits, and a stipend.
+Teaching assistantships carry a full tuition waiver (up to 14 credits per semester), health benefits, and a stipend; the teaching load is one class per semester, in creative writing or first-year composition.
 Insurance is also applied during the summer months.

 Creative Writing Program Fellowships